Karina Yan Glaser: The Vanderbeekers

 Glaser took a writing course and participated in National Novel Writing Month, which she said resulted in the first draft of The Vanderbeekers of 141st Street.
 Houghton Mifflin Harcourt bought the manuscript and offered Glaser a contract for two standalone books, the latter of which was published in 2022 as A Duet for Home.
 Prior to publication of The Vanderbeekers of 141st Street, the publisher offered Glaser a contract for a sequel, The Vanderbeekers and the Hidden Garden.
 One book was published every year through 2023, when the final installment, The Vanderbeekers Ever After, was published.

 The books follow the adventures of large multiracial family and their friends and neighbors.
 Reviewers noted that the books evoke older series about large families in urban settings, including Elizabeth Enright's Melendy family books and Sydney Taylor's All-of-a-Kind Family series—books that Glaser has said influenced The Vanderbeekers.

 A Duet for Home

 In 2022, Glaser published a standalone novel called A Duet for Home, a story about two preteens who live in a New York City homeless shelter.
 Reviewing the book in the New York Times, Padma Venkatraman said the book "revisits three of [the Vanderbeekers'] themes: family, community and home.
 Readers who love the Vanderbeekers will not be disappointed."

+The Nine Moons of Han Yu and Luli

+Glaser published The Nine Moons of Han Yu and Luli in 2025.
+A middle grades novel that jumps between a story of a boy in eighth-century western China and a girl in New York City's Chinatown during the Great Depression, the book was positively reviewed by The New York Times, The Horn Book, Publishers Weekly, Kirkus Reviews and World.
+The Nine Moons of Han Yu and Luli was named to School Library Journals "best of 2025" list and appeared on the New York Times Best Seller list in October 2025.
+The book was named a Newbery Honor book in January 2026.